ashishpanchal33/ashishpanchal33.github.io/_pages/clare_caveman_1.md

 Long ago, Grok the caveman live in big valley with many places to go 🏞️.
 Valley has **Cave**, **River**, **Forest**, **Danger Rocks**.
 Grok can **stay**, **move**, **hunt**, **jump over rock**, **sit by fire** 🔥.
 Each move take Grok to new place in valley.

-Elder Ugg the wise hunter show Grok good paths through valley - these **Old hunter paths** (expert data $D_E$) very precious! 🗺️ Elder very smart!
+Elder Ugg the wise hunter show Grok good paths through valley - these **Old hunter paths** (expert data $$D_E$$) very precious! 🗺️ Elder very smart!
 Know which way safe, which way get meat fast 🍖.
 But Elder only show few paths - not show ALL places in big valley.

-But Grok also see **Silly hunter paths** from other cavemen who not so smart (bad data $D_B$) 🤪.
+But Grok also see **Silly hunter paths** from other cavemen who not so smart (bad data $$D_B$$) 🤪.
 These cavemen make dumb moves, fall in holes, get chased by angry mammoth!
 Their paths show Grok what NOT to do.

 **BIG PROBLEM:** Grok cannot walk valley now (offline learning)!
 Cave sealed by rockslide! 🪨 If Grok guess wrong about valley rules, Grok drown in river or get eaten by saber-tooth tiger!
 Grok must learn reward rules from old paths without dying.
 This very dangerous!